flink-extended/dl-on-flink/README.md

-# flink-ai-extended

-Flink-ai-extended is an open source machine learning platform based on Apache Flink and contains two sub-projects：
+## Flink AI Flow

-1. [flink-ai-flow](flink-ai-flow): This project is an open source platform for managing the machine learning project life cycle, including feature engineering, model training, model evaluation, model service, model inference, monitoring, etc.
+Flink AI Flow is an open source framework that bridges big data and AI.
+It manages the entire machine learning project lifecycle as a unified workflow, including feature engineering, model training, model evaluation, model service, model inference, monitoring, etc. Throughout the entire workflow, Flink is used as the general purpose computing engine.

-2. [deep-learning-on-flink](deep-learning-on-flink):This project is to extend deep learning framework on Apache Flink.
-Currently it supports tensorflow running on Apache Flink.
+In addition to the capability of orchistrating a group of batch jobs, by leveraging an event-based scheduler, Flink AI Flow also supports workflows that contain streaming jobs.
+Such capability is quite useful for complicated real-time machine learning systems as well as other real-time workflows in general.

+For more details, please check the [flink-ai-flow](flink-ai-flow) sub project.

+## Deep Learning on Flink

+Deep Learning on Flink aims to integrate Flink and deep learning framworks (e.g. TensorFlow, PyTorch, etc).
+It runs the deep learning tasks inside a Flink operator, so that Flink can help establish a distributed environment, manage the resource, read/write the records, and handle the failures.

+Currently Deep Learning on Flink only supports TensorFlow.

+For more details, please check the [deep-learning-on-flink](deep-learning-on-flink) sub project.